 |WARREN PALFREY — RACE MARSHALL

-2022 marks Warren’s third year as Race Marshall.
+2023 marks Warren’s fourth consecutive year as Race Marshall.
 After a 30-year career racing in North America including multiple Iditarod's and Yukon Quest, Warren retired from dog mushing in 2015.
 He’s raced the Stage Stop many times, initially to test his dogs — “To be the best, you have to beat the best.
 Racing against the best is the only way to truly measure your dog team,” was Warren’s mantra.
 “Frank Teasley’s vision of excellence in competition, coupled with an “A-Team” of veterinarians, makes the Pedigree® Stage Stop Race a showcase of the best in the sport.
 Without a doubt, the best teams in the world are coming to race this year’s Stage Stop!”

 |DOUG AICHELE — RACE JUDGE

 Doug lives in Stillwater, Oklahoma, where he maintains a small ranch and dog kennel.
 He is a retired mathematics professor at Oklahoma State University (OSU) where he taught for many years.
 Currently, his retired racing sled dogs in Stillwater are Vulcan, Vixen and Rico.
 Gumbie is the father of Vulcan and Vixen; he is an Iditarod and Yukon Quest veteran (2010 Pin and Patch Dog).
 Doug has handled sled dogs for Warren and Kate Palfrey’s Northern Star Kennels at the Iditarod, Canadian Challenge, and Pedigree Stage Stop Race.
 He has served as a Pedigree Stage Stop Race Judge since 2015.
 Doug is an Army (ROTC) veteran and climbed or guided more than 40 of Colorado’s Fourteeners.